lianajayde/Aimless_Password/README.md

 I created an if else statement for the password requirements.

 # WHAT I LEARNED FROM THIS CHALLENGE
-I learned how to use an if else statement.
+I learned how to use an if else statement.<br>
 I learned how to make an alert message.

 # HELPFUL WEBSITES I USED